bntoine/Vibe_Ribbon/README.md

 The second line gives the number of the track and the type of data.
 In our case it's an audio file.
 (This is the one that requires using awk instead of sed because we need to increment the number for each track.)

 The last line says that the track starts at 00:00:00

+###### Fond used in the logo originally created by NanaOn-Sha for the video game Vib-Ribbon in 1999.
+Recreated by Robert Tumbolisu Buch in 2017.